DeanLemans/deanlemans.github.io/content/site_rules.md

 publish: true
 tags:
   - exclude
-title: Notes Rules
+title: Site Rules
 ---

-TO BE REWERITTEN
+currently being rewritten!

+---

 A folder of files.
-This is important because it complies with [file over app](https://stephango.com/file-over-app) philosophy.
+A vault.
+A portofolio.
+A personal site.
+It is important because it complies with [file over app](https://stephango.com/file-over-app) philosophy.
 If you want to create digital pieces that last, they must be files you can control, in formats that are easy to retrieve and read.
-Obsidian and quartz give me that freedom.
+Obsidian, Quartz, and Markdown give me that freedom.

 The following is not absolute, just how i use this vault/site/notes.